 For the last decade, transcranial magnetic stimulation (TMS) has been the most exciting breakthrough in the treatment of Major Depressive Disorder (MDD) and other mental health disorders.
 Developed specifically to help those with treatment-resistant depression, TMS therapy is a safe, non-invasive treatment that can be administered on an outpatient basis, and does not require hospitalization.
-Prior to the invention of transcranial magnetic stimulation, individuals with severe and chronic depression, who had already tried and failed medication and talk therapy, were left with little to no options.
+Before the invention of transcranial magnetic stimulation, individuals with severe and chronic depression, who had already tried and failed medication and talk therapy, were left with little to no options.
 Now, in a few short weeks of treatment, with sessions lasting only 12-30 minutes each, depression sufferers can undo years of damage caused by mental illness.

 Transcranial magnetic stimulation (TMS) is a cutting-edge treatment for depression and other mental health disorders where the brain is stimulated using electromagnetic pulses.
-This non-invasive procedure improves symptoms of depression by activating the parts of the brain associated with mood control and depression.
+TMS is a non-invasive procedure that improves symptoms of depression by activating the parts of the brain associated with mood control and depression.
 TMS therapy has grown in popularity due to its high degree of effectiveness while having very few side effects and requiring absolutely no circulation of medication in the bloodstream.

 The process starts with the placement of an electromagnetic coil over the scalp near the forehead.
 Patients undergo an initial brain mapping session with their psychiatrist, to determine the location of the left lateral prefrontal cortex, the area to be targeted during TMS treatment.